-In 2010, while commemorating the 20th anniversary of founding of the Committee of Good Will - the Olga Havel Foundation, we came up with an idea to present ourselves by a collection of photographs of Olga Havel, the OHF founder, illustrating her work for the needy.
+In 2010, while commemorating the 20th anniversary of the founding of the Committee of Good Will - the Olga Havel Foundation, we came up with an idea to present ourselves by a collection of photographs of Olga Havel, the OHF founder, illustrating her work for the needy.
 Thus, a unique collection of 33 photographs has been created in co-operation with photographer Ondřej Němec, a collection that has been travelling throughout our country and beyond its borders for already eight years.

 The early 90s photographs were made by Ondřej Němec, Bohdan Holomíček, Přemysl Fialka, Gabriela Čapková, Pavel Hůla, Zdeněk Chrapek and other renowned photographers.The photos depict the OHF beginnings, Olga Havel's encounters with children and adults with disabilities, but also with kindred spirit personalities, such as Princess Diana, actor Alain Delon or Spanish Princess Christina.